Master of Science (Dryland Agricultural Systems)

 You will place special emphasis on emerging technologies for precise management of crops and livestock, and their role in ensuring safe, sustainable production systems.
 In your second year, you will undertake supervised research into a current and emerging industry problem.
 Intensive study periods may also be available over the summer or vacation periods.

-You must have a bachelor degree in science and have achieved competency in agricultural systems or a related discipline to the level of second year tertiary study.
-Credits for recognised learning may be granted if you have successfully completed an honours or graduate diploma in this field of study.
+- Recognised bachelor degree in science and have achieved competency in agricultural systems or a related discipline to the level of second-year tertiary study, OR

 Fees for Australian and New Zealand students